Western Expansion 1880-1900

 Efforts to transform Native American culture to European-American culture.
 Assimilation.
 Assimilation is the process where one cultural group adopts the customs, values, and behaviors of another group, often losing aspects of their original culture.

-A monetary standard in which the value is defined as equivalent to quantities of gold and silver
+a monetary standard in which the value is defined as equivalent to quantities of gold and silver

 Bimetallism